dotkernel/development/wsl/os/ubuntu20/README.md

 ## Download Ubuntu 20 WSL image
+Download Ubuntu 20 image by following one of the below methods.

+### Method 1: Download Ubuntu 20 WSL image using Windows Terminal
+Open Windows Terminal and execute the following command:

+    wsl --install -d Ubuntu-20.04

+You should see the download progress and once finished, the output should look like this:

+    Downloading: Ubuntu 20.04 LTS
+    Installing: Ubuntu 20.04 LTS
+    Ubuntu 20.04 LTS has been installed.
+    Launching Ubuntu 20.04 LTS...

+Also, you should find a new tab in Windows Terminal that is already connected to Ubuntu 20.

+### Method 2: Download Ubuntu 20 WSL image from Microsoft Store
 Open Microsoft Store, in the search box type in: `Ubuntu` and hit `Enter`.

 From the results, select `Ubuntu 20.04.4 LTS` - this will take you to Ubuntu 20's app page.